Publish content to your screens directly from Microsoft TeamsLearn More

 A Mac mini is a 19.7cm device which has all of the power of a Mac PC inside it.
 The idea of a Mac mini is that you can hook it up to a regular PC screen, TV screen or other device to make it “smart”.
 The Mac mini supports HDTV which is useful for digital signage where you’re working with screens and it's also pretty small and light (under one and a half kilos) which makes fixing it somewhere behind your screen easy.

 The cost starts at $799, which is a significant jump in price from their last model which cost $499.
-So while it’s not as cheap as say, an Amazon Fire TV Stick, it’s still much cheaper than trying to buy a brand new iMac or smart TV screen with an operating system already built in.
+So while it’s not as cheap as say, an Amazon Fire TV Stick or Station P1 Pro device, it’s still much cheaper than trying to buy a brand new iMac or smart TV screen with an operating system already built in.

 In 2018, Apple finally released a much needed updated version of their Mac Mini and introduced an entirely new model which is 5 times faster than the previous 2014 generation model (hence the price jump).
 The Mac mini models can be differentiated by color and by their difference in RAM and storage.
 The new 2018 model looks fairly similar to the previous 2014 model in terms of size as they both measure at 7.7 inches across and deep and stand 1.4 inches tall, but the 2018 model comes in nice space gray like all the newly released Mac models.
 And to no surprise, Apple has released another version of the Mac Mini in 2020 called the Mac Mini M1 (which we will go into more detail later on).